May 4, 2022

 Will a student visa be necessary for travel?

 ISA is tracking entry requirements for all of our program locations.
-Students should expect to present a negative COVID-19 test prior to travel.
-Additionally, students may be required to obtain a visa and/or travel with documents proving they are studying abroad.
+Additionally, students may be required to obtain a visa and/or travel with documents proving they are studying or interning abroad.
 Required documentation and visa advising will be provided by ISA, but it is ultimately the students’ responsibility to meet entry requirements while traveling.
 The ISA Program Manager will communicate specific entry requirements via email and during the pre-departure orientation.

 Will excursions and cultural activities still run as planned?